Sadio Mané: Al-Nassr

 On 1 August 2023, Saudi Pro League club Al Nassr announced the signing of Mané.
 Mané later revealed that former Liverpool teammates Fabinho and Roberto Firmino had previously contacted him in order to recommend to him that he might join their clubs, Al-Ittihad and Al-Ahli in Saudi Arabia respectively.
 Mané also stated that his former captain Jordan Henderson had sent him a good luck message upon his departure to Saudi Arabia.
 Two days later, he made his debut replacing Abdulaziz Al-Aliwa at halftime in their 1–1 draw with Zamalek in the 2023 Arab Club Champions Cup.
+The competition was won by his club after a 2–1 victory after extra time over Al Hilal in the final on 12 August.
 He scored his first goal for the club on 14 August in a 2–1 loss against Al-Ettifaq in the league.

+He scored 10 goals and provided 6 assists as his club secured the 2025–26 Saudi Pro League title.

 International career

 2012–2017

 Mané was part of the Senegal team at the 2012 Olympic tournament, and started every match as they advanced through Group A as runners-up to Great Britain before losing 4–2 after extra time in the quarter-finals to eventual champions Mexico.

 Mané was ruled out of the Senegalese squad for the 2015 Africa Cup of Nations after suffering a calf injury in Southampton's 2–0 win against Arsenal on 1 January 2015.
 He later returned to the squad, and started in their final two group matches against South Africa and Algeria in a group stage exit.